Numerical simulations of jet launching and breakout from collapsars: Discussion

 \subsubsection{Final jet structure and afterglow emission}

 We analyse the jet and cocoon structure through the angular energy distribution $E(\theta)$ for material with Lorentz factor $\Gamma > 2$.
-We found that the progenitor profile is the dominant factor shaping this structure, in particular the distribution of the energy components, as illustrated in Fig~\ref{fig:energy_final_structurse}.
+We found that the progenitor profile is the dominant factor shaping this structure, in particular the distribution of the energy components, as illustrated in Figure~\ref{fig:energy_final_structurse}.

 Based on the jet and cocoon structure, we estimate the afterglow emission for light curves using the synchrotron standard model for GRBs \citep{Sari1998,GranotSari2002}.
-Given an energy $E(\theta)$ and $\Gamma_\infty(\theta)$, such emission is computed by considering the contribution of each angular bin is evolving independently as a piece of shock front until the deceleration radius $R_d\approx(E(\theta)/\rho_0\Gamma_\infty^2(\theta))^{1/3}$.
-The deceleration follows \citet{BMK76} self-similar solution.
-We assume the post-shock thermal energy resides in the accelerated electron population with fraction of $\epsilon_e=0.1$, while the fraction of magnetic energy at the post-shock region is $\epsilon_e=0.01$.
-A detailed estimation of such light curves is described in \citep{decolle12}, and afterglow estimation is based on the final structure of the jet in \citet{Urrutia2021ShortGRBS}.
-The light curves presented in this work were estimated in radio frequency at $3$~GHz and distance of $40$~Mpc and two observations angles, respectively, at $\theta_{\rm obs}=5^\circ$ and $\theta_{\rm obs}=30^\circ$.
-Our light curves in Fig~\ref{fig:light curves} illustrate the effect of the final structure of our collapsar simulations at large scales.
+Given an energy $E(\theta)$ and $\Gamma_\infty(\theta)$, such emission is computed by considering the contribution of each angular bin evolves independently as a piece of the shock front until the deceleration radius $R_d\approx(E(\theta)/\rho_0\Gamma_\infty^2(\theta))^{1/3}$.
+Once the jet and cocoon decelerates at very large distances $d\gtrsim 10^{16}$~cm \citep[e.g.,][]{Ramirez-Ruiz-Mcfadyen_2010}, the deceleration follows \citet{BMK76} self-similar solution.

+In Figure~\ref{fig:light_curves}, we show the afterglow light curves for two observation angles, respectively, at $\theta_{\rm obs}=5^\circ$ and $\theta_{\rm obs}=30^\circ$.
+We assume the post-shock thermal energy resides in the accelerated electron population with a fraction of $\epsilon_e=0.1$, while the fraction of magnetic energy at the post-shock region is $\epsilon_e=0.01$.
+We set a radio frequency of $3$~GHz, an observer's distance of $40$~Mpc.
+A detailed estimation of such light curves is described in \citep{decolle12}, and afterglow estimation by the final structure of the jet performed by simulations in \citet{Urrutia2021ShortGRBS}.

+Figure~\ref{fig:energy_final_structurse} highlights differences in the final jet structure between model m1-$10^{-1}$B0 ($dE/d\Omega \propto \theta^{-2.2}$) and model m16TI ($dE/d\Omega \propto \theta^{-1.3}$), due to the jet-launching and propagation inside different progenitors.
+Since the afterglow emission is sensitive to the jet and cocoon structure, Figure~\ref{fig:light_curves} illustrates how these differences may manifest at late times and large scales.

+However, our modelling has two main limitations.
+First, although the integration time is short, it is sufficient to capture the breakout and the cocoon engulfing the progenitor.
+At this point, the jet and cocoon structure is nearly final.
+As shown in \citet{Urrutia2021ShortGRBS}, the duration of the central engine only influences the normalization of the total energy, and the angular structure of the jet and cocoon is partially preserved.
+Then, we do not expect significant changes in the angular structure beyond our integration times listed in Table~\ref{tab:models_performed}.